imiraoui/ConcertTicketAnalysis/README.md

 Being a boosting model, LightGBM has plenty of hyperparameters.
 We used Bayesian optimization techniques to find their optimal values.

-Leveraging the [Hyperopt Python Library](https://github.com/hyperopt/hyperopt) and LightGBM built-in cross-validation tool, we assessed the various hyperparameters and settled on the ones that would maximize our Area Under the Curve.
+Leveraging the [Hyperopt Python Library](https://github.com/hyperopt/hyperopt) and LightGBM built-in cross-validation tool, we assessed the various hyperparameters and settled on the ones that would maximize our Area Under the Curve ([AUC](https://towardsdatascience.com/understanding-auc-roc-curve-68b2303cc9c5)).

 ### Results